 There are many people who believe that their addiction is so bad that they cannot be helped.
 This is not true.
 Outpatient drug and alcohol treatment is a great starting place for those who would like to get better.
 Individuals will quickly find out that there are plenty of others just like them.
 These individuals have successfully recovered as well.
 While the process is not easy, everyone deserves to have help.
 That is where outpatient treatment can provide hope.

-The first step in starting this process is to contact a center to learn more.
+The first step in starting this process is to contact us to learn more.
 Renaissance Ranch Ogden provides a comprehensive addiction recovery program, including outpatient addiction therapy.
 We are located in the Ogden, Utah area and provide help for prescription drugs, recreational drugs, and alcohol abuse.
 We provide patients with the facts on addiction to help them find a way back to a clear life free from the bonds of addiction.
 We also have a family program to focus on not just the individual but their entire family.
 Please call us today at 385-222-3737 to learn more about our services.
 We are here to help you and your family with your addiction needs.